Medical Indemnity Insurance

 If your insurance or indemnity arrangements specifically exclude any aspect of practice you must not practise in that area.
 If you discover you do not have appropriate medical indemnity insurance arrangements in place, you are obliged to notify the Medical Board of this within 7 days.

 Not all policies are the same, and not all premiums are the same.
 Further, just because you have been with one insurer for a long time does not mean they are necessarily the best insurer for you.
-You are not obliged to stay with the same insurer, even if they have previously assisted you, and you are entitled to evaluate your options and consider other insurers at any time.

 All medical indemnity insurance policies cover personal liabilities that might arise out of your provision of healthcare (including legal costs) by way of civil claims (that is, claims in medical negligence), and to a more variable extent, non-civil claims (such as coronial inquests, professional or disciplinary investigations, employment disputes – namely, anything other than requests for compensation).

 Medical indemnity insurance in Australia typically provide $20 million cover, however different policies apply different sub-limits to non-civil claims – meaning that specific cover will vary between policies.
 Some policies, not all, also include cover for exposures such as costs towards protecting your reputation (eg. in the event of adverse social media) and pursuing or defending defamation claims, Medicare audits, tax audits, employment disputes, as well as cover for statutory penalties (such as privacy breaches) and loss of income if you are required to attend court.